Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 Desember 2025 05.29.56 UTC
+- WIB: Selasa, 2 Desember 2025 06.27.40 UTC
-- WITA: Selasa, 2 Desember 2025 06.29.56 UTC
+- WITA: Selasa, 2 Desember 2025 07.27.40 UTC
-- WIT: Selasa, 2 Desember 2025 07.29.56 UTC
+- WIT: Selasa, 2 Desember 2025 08.27.40 UTC

 Kutipan Inspiratif:
-"Friendship is the only cement that will hold the world together."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: friendship
+Kategori: inspirational